 - The distance between the lines

-- The type of base (round, minimal_straight, New: pedestal, chamfered_rectangle, rectangle).
+- The type of base (round, minimal_straight, pedestal, chamfered_rectangle, rectangle).
 Thanks to rlsmith46 for the idea.
 Use "minimal_straight" if you want to print the text face-down.

 - Wether you want the text up (to put it onto a table, etc) or upside-down (e.g. to stick it on a wall)

 If you could take a picture of an actual print, please publish it via the "post a make" button. - I am curious to see your uses in the wild.

-If you like it, also check out my configurable text based creations, multi-line label, floor stand, gadget display stand, bunting banner, Fancy Nameplate, customizable text box III, Nameplate, pyramid text, name plate, Customizable text box with lid and round text.
+If you like it, also check out my configurable text based creations, text-on-a-string, multi-line label, floor stand, gadget display stand, Fancy Nameplate, customizable text box III, Nameplate, pyramid text, name plate, Customizable text box with lid and round text.
 Have also a look at my configurable pack of dogs, rabbits, reindeers and santas.
 There are also useful coat hangers and finger toys.
 Or see the customizable filament swatches to have an overview over your material.